The Investor’s Guide to NFTs

 …But is this true?

 Does anyone really own Jack Dorsey’s first tweet?
-We understand that seeing a photo of the Mona Lisa is not the same as seeing the actual Mona Lisa, but seeing a link to Dorsey’s first tweet is exactly the same as seeing the “original.”
+Seeing a photo of the Mona Lisa is not the same as seeing the actual Mona Lisa, but seeing a link to Dorsey’s first tweet is exactly the same as seeing the “original.”
 Why on earth would someone pay $2.5 million for that?

-The New York Times art critic Jason Farago recently dismissed the $69 million sale of a work by the digital artist Beeple, along with the concept of NFTs in general.
-I want to be careful about writing off the entire movement — because again, great art is disruptive.
+The New York Times art critic Jason Farago dismissed the concept of NFTs.
+I want to be careful about writing off the entire movement — because great art is disruptive.
 (I suspect Farago’s NFT column will age like a banana duct-taped to a wall.)

 There’s a huge difference between enjoying or appreciating art, and investing in art.
 When you buy an NFT, you are entering the world of investing—why else would you buy it?
 A perfect digital replica is already available, for free.
-(Nyan Cat has been viewed 185 million+ times.)
-When you pay half a million dollars for the “official” Nyan Cat, what are you really buying?
+(Just take a screenshot.)

-In short, buying NFTs is buying bragging rights.
-If you think the bragging rights will be worth more in the future, then invest in them.
+Today, buying NFTs is buying bragging rights.
+If you think the bragging rights will be worth more in the future – and they may be! – then invest in them.
 But realize that collectibles are a highly risky and highly illiquid investment, and NFTs even more so.
 Here’s why.

-They are, of course, highly subjective.
-And they also require expertise: you have to evaluate a lot of art before you can really feel confident in your assessment.
+This requires expertise: you have to evaluate a lot of NFTs before you can feel confident in your assessment.
 You don’t just go to OpenSea and sort by “Greatness.”

-• Royalties and Licensing Rights: NFT owners should demand that they receive royalties and/or licensing rights from the underlying intellectual property.
-If you can create T-shirts and Netflix series from your NFT, then it can be a revenue-generating investment.
+• Royalties and Licensing Rights: NFT owners can receive royalties and/or licensing rights from the underlying intellectual property.
+For example, Eminem and Snoop purchased Bored Ape NFTs then used them in a music video, thus increasing their value.

 If modern art is tricky to value, NFTs are even trickier—especially given that art is only one of the NFT categories.
-So if you’re thinking about NFTs as an investment, here are some guidelines.
+Here are three possible investing strategies for intelligent crypto investors.

 NFT Investing Strategy #1: Treat Them Like Collectibles

 For most crypto investors, NFTs are not a reliable way to make money.
-It’s like collecting vintage wines or Pokemon cards: only invest in NFTs if you love them, and are willing to spend hundreds of hours becoming an expert.
-If you do invest, keep NFTs as a small slice of your Blockchain Believers Portfolio (preferably less than 1%).
+It’s like collecting vintage wines or Pokemon cards: only invest in NFTs if you love them, and are willing to spend years to become an expert.
+If you go this route:

 Rarity = value.
 When the market is flooded with artists monetizing everything they’ve ever made, it’s difficult to spot what will be considered “rare.”
-Many NFTs — like CryptoKitties — can be endlessly manufactured using computer algorithms or Photoshop templates.
+Look for NFTs that are the first of their kind or otherwise one-of-a-kind.
 (Just because it’s sold on Rarible doesn’t mean it’s rare.)

-It’s not easy money.
+Think long term.
 According to The Telegraph, the average return on “investment-grade” art held between five and 10 years is around 4 percent.
 That’s for the mature and established art market; NFTs are just becoming a thing.
+Be willing to hold for the long term.

 IRS will tax your capital gains.
 If you buy and sell an NFT for a quick profit, know that governments will still view it as a digital investment, meaning you pay tax on the profit.
 If you’re trading NFTs on a regular basis, keep track: every transaction is taxable.

-Buy an NFT because you enjoy it.
+Tap into your passion.
 Don’t try to time the market or “flip” for a profit.
 If you are a super-Superman fan and want to own rare issues because you love the story, great.
-But don’t buy comic books expecting to make money.
-With NFTs, as with all collectibles, buy it because you love it.
+But don’t buy comic books to make money.
+With NFTs, as with all collectibles, buy ‘em because you love ‘em.

 NFT Investing Strategy #2: Invest in NFT “Stocks”